rpoleski/MulensModel/developers_board.md

   * change all ADS links in code and documentation to new version, e.g., https://ui.adsabs.harvard.edu//#abs/2009ApJ...695..970D/
 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
+    * _extract flux ratio for binary source models when fluxes are fitted via regression_
     * finish use cases
     * _source\_flux\_ratio added to ModelParameters_
     * Fit.fit\_fluxes docstring to be updated